refcell/spades/README.md

 ## Overview

+Current mints sacrifice both price-discovery and gas efficiency for ordering.

+This leads to gas wars and bag shilling, often enabled by gated whitelists.

+[Spades](https://github.com/abigger87/spades) is an attempt to maximize the ERC721 drop tradeoff by building off of [Cloaks](https://github.com/abigger87/cloaks).

+## How it works

+Spades is an ERC721 Token with built-in minting broken down into four phases.

+#### Phase 1 - Commitments

+Spades begins with a commit phase that lasts from `commitStart` to `revealStart`.

+During the commit phase, anyone can permissionlessly call the `commit(bytes32)` function, passing in a hashed commitment (32 bytes).

+The hashed commitment includes an appraisal price (at which each ERC721 token should be valued) along with a `blindingFactor` that prevents hash table attacks.

+Calling the commitment also requires a `depositAmount` of ether or the `depositToken` to prevent commitment spam.

+#### Phase 2 - Reveals

+At this point, there are a bunch of commitments stored in the Spades Contract.

+Once the Reveal Phase begins when the `block.timestamp` reaches `revealStart`, participants from phase 1 can reveal their appraisal by calling the `reveal(uint256,bytes32)` function.

+Where the first argument is the appraisal value and the second is the `blindingFactor`.

+Once this function is called, the sender's sealed appraisal becomes public.

+⚠️ NOTE ⚠️  If a commit phase participant fails to reveal their commitment, they will incur the Spade's `MAX_LOSS_PENALTY` (in bips) on their deposit.
+After the reveal phase, the user may call `lostReveal()` to extract the remainder of their deposit.

+#### Phase 3 - Restricted Mint

+Now that all appraisals have been revealed, a

 The initial lbp price for the restricted mint period is calculated as the mean of the revealed commitments.